huwb/jitternator/README.md

 As an experiment I added some code in this repository which allows timestamps to be associated with data (floats only).
 The code is a VS2015 project.
 The aim is to attach simulation times to data and enforce time consistency at run-time.
 This work is inspired somewhat by the data ownership patterns that Rust enforces.
 The results were interesting - there were points where the update code was not strictly correct; having timestamps forces the developer to either fix the issue, or explicitly acknowledge and workaround these issues in the code.

-The first issue it caught was when I mocked up some code to compute an acceleration to integrate onto a velocity, which in turn is integrated onto a position, as follows:
+As a simple example of the kinds of issues this will catch, I mocked up some code below to compute an acceleration to integrate onto a velocity, which in turn is integrated onto a position, as follows:

 ```cpp
 		// compute acceleration by comparing a target position with the current position